culturecreates/practice-rdf-ruby/README.md

 # practice-rdf-ruby

-Rerequisites:
+Pre-requisites:
 - Ruby 3.1.2

 To run locally:
-- Clone repo
+1. Clone repo `git clone https://github.com/culturecreates/practice-rdf-ruby.git`
-- optional: if using rvm (Ruby Version Manager) ` cd ../practice-rdf-ruby/` to create gemset
+1. `cd practice-rdf-ruby`
-- install bundler `gem install bundler`
+1. `gem install bundler` to install bundler if not already installed
-- `bundle install` to install gems in Gemfile needed for this project and create a Gemfile.lock
+1. `bundle install` to install gems in Gemfile needed for this project
-- run demo using `ruby demo.rb`
+1. `ruby demo.rb` to run demo